Today, I’m giving you some tricks for how to make carved pumpkins, and Jack-O-Lanterns, last longer and prevent rot. Let’s get carving!

 Step 1 – Soak Pumpkins in a Bath of Cold Water

 Fill a sink or tub with cold water and add some ice cubes.
 Place your pumpkin in the water and let it soak for 3-5 hours.
 It will absorb the water, making it firm.
-When you take it out, dry it off immediately to prevent mold.
+When you take it out, dry it off immediately to prevent mold and unwanted moisture.

 Step 2 – Rub Petroleum Jelly on the Cut Parts

-Apply Petroleum Jelly to all cut edges.
+Apply Petroleum Jelly (aka Vaseline) to all cut edges.
 This will help keep them from drying out!
+If you don’t have Petroleum Jelly, you can also use vegetable oil or olive oil.

 Step 3 – Spray Pumpkins with Bleach Water to Keep them Moist

-Fill a spray bottle with water and a few drops of bleach.
+Fill a spray bottle with water and a teaspoon of bleach.
 Mist the inside of pumpkins daily to keep them moist.
-The bleach will keep mold at bay.
+The bleach will keep mold at bay, it will kill any unwanted bacteria and it will slow down the decay process.

 I tried these pumpkin preservation tips out last year on the pumpkin to the left.